 This workout is designed to torch fat and build muscular strength and endurance.
 It also involves high intensity cardio due to the constant work with minimal rest periods.
-It's recommended that you complete this workout at least three times a week.
-Run and complete your regular lifting regimen on the days that you are not completing this workout.
-Also, dedicate one day per week to stretching, rest and recovery.
+Try to complete this workout at least three times a week.
+Dedicate at least one day per week to stretching, rest and recovery.

 - 24 Inch-Box

 This workout is quite advanced and is not recommended for novice gym-goers If you’re not familiar with the proper form for the exercises, be sure to research, learn and practice them prior to completing this workout.
 There’s no specified number of repetitions because of everyone’s varying fitness levels, so do the best that you can in each 30-second interval.
 Additionally, you have the flexibility of choosing the heaviness of the equipment for the weighted exercises.